BryantBeltran/bryantbeltran/README.md

 ## About Me

-- I'm currently learning ...
+- I'm currently learning to create apps in Android Studio and Algorithms
-- My goals are to ...
+- My goals are to innovate and create something that would benefit society and be able to pursue a career in Software Engineering
-- Ask me about ...
+- Ask me about how your skills developed overtime and what things you wished you change in your current state of profession

 ## Technologies and Tools

-- Proficient in: <List of Programming Languages or Technologies>
+- Proficient in: <Python, C#>
-- Skills: <Any Other Skills or Tools You Want to Highlight>
+- Skills: <Languages: English, Spanish, Microsoft Office>

 ## Let's Connect!

-- Here is my [LinkedIn](Your LinkedIn Profile Link) profile
+- Here is my [LinkedIn](https://www.linkedin.com/in/bryant-beltran-848032164) profile
-- Here is my [Twitter](Your Twitter Profile Link) profile
+- Here is my [Twitter](https://www.x.com/bryantbeltran2) profile

 Feel free to explore my repositories and don't hesitate to reach out.
 Happy coding! 🚀